yutakahirano/fetch-with-streams/README.md

 1. Let _newResponse_ be a copy of response, except that _newResponse_'s body is null.
 1. Let _r_ be a new Response object associated with _newResponse_ and a new Headers object whose guard is context object's Headers' guard.
 1. If the associated readable stream is null, Return _r_.
-1. Let _«out1, out2»_ be the result of invoking [TeeReadableStream] (https://streams.spec.whatwg.org/#tee-readable-stream) with the associated readable stream and __true__.
+1. Let _«out1, out2»_ be the result of teeing _stream_.
 Rethrow any exceptions.
 1. Set the associated readable stream to _out1_.
 1. Set _r_'s associated readable stream to _out2_.
 1. Return _r_.